BlueGummi/charmos/docs/locking_idea.md

 ### Lock Types

-There are two primary types of locks, spin locks and blocking locks.
+There are two primary types of locks: spin locks and blocking locks.

+Blocking locks are typically referred to as "mutexes", and spin locks are referred to as "spin locks".

+To avoid confusion, we will refer to them as such from here on out.

-The difference between them resides in threads wait on a lock that is held.
+The difference between them resides in how contending threads wait on a lock that is held.

-In short, threads attempting to acquire a spin lock will spin in a loop, whereas threads attempting to acquire a blocking lock will stop running, or yield, while they wait for the lock to be released.
+In short, threads attempting to acquire a spin lock will spin in a loop, whereas threads attempting to acquire a mutex will stop running, or yield, while they wait for the lock to be released.

-Spin locks and blocking locks also have different use cases.
-In general, blocking locks are more restrictive in how they can be called compared to spin locks.
+Spin locks and mutexes also have different use cases.
+In general, mutexes are more restrictive in when they can be called compared to spin locks.

-For example, it is not possible to acquire a blocking lock from a non-thread context, such as within an interrupt service routine.
+For example, it is not possible to acquire a mutex from a non-thread context, such as within an interrupt service routine.
 However, spin locks can be acquired just fine from thread and non-thread contexts.

 In addition to the two types of locks, there are also rules that locks follow.
 Operating systems often have "priorites"